cometbft/cometbft/PHILOSOPHY.md

 to re-use these easy-to-use-correctly components as building blocks for further encapsulated meta-objects.

-For example, mutexes are cheap enough for Tendermint's design goals when there isn't goroutine contention, so it is encouraged to create concurrency safe structures with struct-level mutexes.
+For example, mutexes are cheap enough for CosmosBFT's design goals when there isn't goroutine contention, so it is encouraged to create concurrency safe structures with struct-level mutexes.
 If they are used in the context of non-concurrent logic, then the performance is good enough.
 If they are used in